davidneedsmorecoffee/D3-challenge/README.md

 See the `app.js` file for additional info on how the D3 figures were constructed.

-The example analysis focused on correlations Between Lack of Healthcare and Poverty

-Overall there appears to be a positive correlation between the two variables.
+The example analysis focused on correlations Between Lack of Healthcare and Poverty The analysis revealed that appears to be a positive correlation between these two variables.
 In other words, as the % of population living in poverty goes up, the % of population of people lacking in healthcare also seems to increase.
 This is unfortunately not surprising, given the increasing healthcare cost in the US.